jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 1. copy `template.buildspec` to `wip/` directory with appropriate final name: `cp template.buildspec wip/[project]-[version].buildspec`
 2. update the file with data from the project release you're rebuilding (look at `.pom` content): fill empty values, update default value with content customized to your project.
 See next "Parameters" section to get more details on each parameter definition.
 3. try to rebuild from your buildspec: `./rebuild.sh wip/[project]-[version].buildspec`
-4. if result shows some differences between the rebuild and reference artifacts, copy paste the diffoscope commands provided to find differences, then fix buildspec instructions as much as possible
+4. if result shows some differences between the rebuilt and reference artifacts, copy paste the [diffoscope](https://diffoscope.org/) commands provided to find differences, then fix buildspec instructions as much as possible
-5. once best efforts have been done, please provide us a Pull Request: even if the buildspec is not perfect, ie. does not permit to reproduce the reference artifacts, it is a basis that will help us.
+5. once best efforts have been done, please provide us a Pull Request: even if the buildspec is not perfect, ie. does not permit to fully reproduce the reference artifacts, it is a basis that will help us.

 ## Parameters